 Once people walked into Contemporary Craft, they never miss the work station of our Artist-in-Residence, where the artist constructs their artwork and talk about their creative process with the visitors.
 Daniel Baxter, our 2017 winter Artist-in-Residence, is a Pittsburgh artist well known for his Kreepy Doll Factory, a continually evolving collection of handmade, whimsical fabric creatures.
 Since 2000, Baxter has been making Kreepy Dolls from his imagination with recycled fabrics and materials.

 During his residency, Baxter can be seen sewing away to create one-of-a-kind Kreepy Dolls and sharing the stories behind them with everyone who is curious to know.
-In addition, The Studio is excited to have Baxter, who will be teaching a special holiday hands-on workshop – Kreepy Doll Stocking Stuffers on Saturday, December 2.
+In addition, The Studio is excited to have Baxter, who will be teaching hands-on workshops – CRAFTS & DRAFTS: Kreepy Doll and Kreepy Doll Stocking Stuffers.
 This is a great opportunity for individuals and families to create the perfect stocking stuffers, and explore your imagination while learning simple sewing techniques.
 Register for the workshop now!

 Contemporary Craft (CC): What is your artistic background?